 If you’re using Easy Digital Downloads (EDD) to create a digital ecommerce store, Astra also has full support for EDD.

 Shoptimizer is a theme that’s 100% focused on ecommerce and implementing ecommerce conversion best practices.
-I would say this latter focus (on conversions) is a big part of what makes Shoptimizer unique as compared to some other WooCommerce themes.
+I’d say this latter focus (on conversions) is a big part of what makes Shoptimizer unique, compared with some other WooCommerce themes.

 Here are some of the most useful features:

 - Built-in code optimization for improved performance (code minification and critical CSS).